 Section 505(b) of the Penal Code criminalizes the circulation of statements and reports with the intent to cause fear or alarm in the public.
 Violators face a maximum penalty of two years in prison.

-Section 66(d) of the Telecommunications Law prohibits use of the telecom network to defame people and carries a jail sentence of up to three years and a fine.
+Section 66(d) of the Telecommunications Law prohibits use of the telecom network to defame people and carries a jail sentence of up to two years.

-In the past year, there have been 53 cases filed under Article 66(d) and 31 cases filed under Section 505, Myint Kyaw said.
+In the past year, there have been 53 cases filed under Section 66(d) and 31 cases filed under Section 505, Myint Kyaw said.